sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 ```

 Note: If necessary, transpose the arrays (so rows=channels,
-colunmns=data samples, i.e. chan\*samp) like this (not necessary for
+colunmns=data samples, i.e. chan\*samp) like this (not required for
 this example).
 Then concatenate the arrays.

 ```matlab
 >> allcond = [ avgcond1 avgcond2 avgcond3 ];
 ```

-Finaly, you will need to import concatenated data averages into EEGLAB as Matlab arrays.
+Finally, you will need to import concatenated data averages into EEGLAB as Matlab arrays.
 Select menu item <font color=brown>File → Importing data → From
-ascii/float file or Matlab array</font> as shown in the one of the previous section.
+ascii/float file or Matlab array</font> as shown in one of the previous sections.

 ### Other data formats